Prenuptial & Postnuptial Agreements

 What to Know About Prenuptial & Postnuptial Agreements

 Prenuptial and postnuptial agreements are legal tools to protect assets, define financial expectations, and establish guidelines for property division in the event of divorce or death.
-You can create a prenuptial agreement before marriage; on the other hand, you may establish a postnuptial agreement after marriage.
-These marital agreements can concern all kinds of assets, inheritances, business interests, and debts.
+You can create a prenuptial agreement before marriage; however, you may establish a postnuptial agreement after marriage.
+These marital agreements can concern various assets, inheritances, business interests, and debts.

-Why Would You Want to Create a Prenuptial/Postnuptial Agreement?
+Why You Might Want to Create a Prenuptial/Postnuptial Agreement

 Marital agreements are beneficial for clarifying expectations and fostering communication between spouses.
 They require couples to be open and honest with each other and collaborate to create a mutually beneficial agreement.
 This level of communication can help spouses feel more confident in their future.